 Satellite technology exposes the gap between official reports and actual damage 🛰️

 The analysis of high-resolution images allowed for the identification of precise impacts on strategic assets such as aircraft and anti-missile systems.
 Earth observation technology, combined with open-source intelligence, contradicts Washington's initial statements, which downplayed casualties and material losses.
-This case demonstrates how civilian satellite monitoring can independently verify armed conflicts.
+This case highlights how civilian satellite monitoring can independently verify armed conflicts.